 What's Biting on Daytona Beach Inshore Fishing Charters?

-To the right is a very happy client with the scamp grouper he caught inshore on the Halifax River with fishing guide Captain Corey Simmons.
+To the right is a very happy client with a large flounder he caught inshore on the Halifax River with fishing guide Captain Corey Simmons.

 Plenty!
 The Halifax River is a very special place for inshore and backcountry fishing.
 The river contains brackish water, naturally saltier towards the ocean and fresher near it's tributaries, but this allows for a wide variety of fish species including those normally found in the Atlantic Ocean.